 Video in higher education

-From lecture recordings and specially-produced instructional films to the analysis of videographic case studies - videos are becoming increasingly important in university teaching.
-They can be used as as helpful supplements to face-to-face teaching or a basis for new teaching scenarios.
+From lecture recordings and specially-produced instructional films to the analysis of videographic case studies - videos can be used as helpful supplements to face-to-face teaching or a basis for new teaching scenarios.

 Below you will find comprehensive information, scenarios and examples of application for the use of videos in university teaching.
 The Support Center for ICT-supported Teaching and Research (iLUB) is available to advise you on the implementation.
-Request an individual consultation, training tailored to your institute's needs or visit one of the next courses.
-Information about our offers is also available as leaflet (in German).
+Request an individual consultation, training tailored to your institute's needs or visit one of the next courses (usually in German).
+You can also contact us if you would like to have a professional video made (for a fee).

 Short-URL to this page: www.lehre.unibe.ch/video